Jose Siri Player Props: Rays vs. Rangers

-Jose Siri -- with a slugging percentage of .676 in his past 10 games, including four home runs -- will be in action for the Tampa Bay Rays against the Texas Rangers, with Andrew Heaney on the mound, on June 9 at 6:40 PM ET.
+Jose Siri -- .176 average over his past 10 games -- will be in action for the Tampa Bay Rays against the Texas Rangers, with Nathan Eovaldi on the mound, on June 10 at 4:10 PM ET.

-In his last game he had a hitless showing (0-for-3) against the Twins.
+In his previous game he had a hitless performance (0-for-3) against the Rangers.

 Jose Siri Game Info & Props vs. the Rangers